Tooth decay happens when bacteria in the mouth produce acid that wears away the protective enamel of the teeth.

 1. How Bacteria Can Spread Within Your Mouth

-These harmful bacteria can spread easily throughout the mouth, moving from one tooth to another and even affecting the gum.
+These bacteria can easily move around the mouth, spreading from one tooth to another and even reaching the gums.

-Sharing utensils, toothbrushes, or kissing can transfer these bacteria between people, increasing the risk of decay.
+Sharing items like utensils, toothbrushes, or even kissing can also transfer these harmful bacteria between people.

 2. The Process: How Cavities Form